Israeli warplanes hit Hamas in Gaza, says army

 Israel holds Hamas, which rules Gaza, accountable for all attacks launched from the blockaded coastal territory.

-Last month there was an uptick in cross-border violence, seen as among the most serious since Israel and Hamas fought a war in 2014 — their third since 2008.
+Last month there was a surge in cross-border violence, seen as among the most serious since Israel and Hamas fought a war in 2014 -- their third since 2008.

 After a bomb wounded four Israeli soldiers inspecting the border fence on February 17, Israel responded by pounding 18 Hamas facilities in two waves of air strikes.